Chain-of-Thought Prompting for Speech Translation: Experiment Details

 \subsection{Data}

-As shown in Table \ref{table:data}, we use a subset of Canary AST training data \cite{puvvada2024less} to generate CoT training data for experiment efficiency.
+We use a subset of Canary AST training data \cite{puvvada2024less} to generate CoT training data for experiment efficiency (X$\to$En with 2,752, 1,795, and 1,397 hours for De, Fr, and Es, respectively, and En$\to$X with 1,640 hours for each language of De, Fr, and Es).
 We first generate the ASR hypothesis and then append the hypothesis to the fixed model prompt as T5 input.
 The combined textual prompt looks like:

 ``\textit{Q: Transcribe the spoken content to written $\{source\_lang\}$ text, then translate this to $\{target\_lang\}$ text, with punctuations and capitalizations.
 The source text is: \{ASR\_transcript\}\textbackslash nA:}"